madhurikatta07/Spark-28/README.md

 ### How the Solution Works

 * *Smartphone users* interact with the AI using voice
-* *Keypad phone users* can *call a toll-free number* and interact with the AI through an IVR-based voice system
 * No reading, typing, or app installation is required
 * AI understands the user’s intent, retrieves relevant jobs, and responds with *spoken guidance*